TodWulff/Klipper_UserInteraction/README.md

 Video of an early implementation: https://youtu.be/pgBfhVAYsHU

-Note that the files herein are an early snapshot.
-The production code is attainable via my printer config: https://github.com/TodWulff/V2.2526_Config/blob/main/_user_interaction.cfg and https://github.com/TodWulff/V2.2526_Config/blob/main/_ui_test.cfg
+Note that the files herein may not be the latest - 'production' code is attainable via my printer config: https://github.com/TodWulff/V2.2526_Config/blob/main/_user_interaction.cfg and https://github.com/TodWulff/V2.2526_Config/blob/main/_ui_test.cfg